A guide for spiritual seekers, leaders, and companions

 Challenges: Doubt, grief, feeling alone, cynicism, nihilism, paralysis, de-conversion without integration

-Common defenses: Intellectualisation, permanent deconstruction, bitterness, self-exile.
+Common defences: Intellectualisation, permanent deconstruction, bitterness, self-exile.

 Dwelling markers: Prolonged cynicism, identity built on analytical critique, spiritual numbness.